mythril-forge/homebrew-spells/spells/cantrips/produce-flame.md

 ---

 ## Description
-A flickering flame appears in one of your empty hands.
+A flickering flame appears in your hand.
-You can either immediately hurl the flame, or carry it with you.
+When you cast this spell, you can choose to immediately hurl the flame, or carry it with you.

 ### Hurl Flame
-You attack with the flame.
+You hurl the the mass of flame at a creature or object that you can see within range.
-Make a Ranged Spell Attack against a target creature or object within range.
+Make a Ranged Spell Attack against your target.
 On a hit, the target takes `1d10` fire damage.

 ### Hold Flame